Sphere developed a successful customer-oriented prototype for Gett Taxi.

-Sphere was asked by a Tel Aviv company that operates a training platform to incorporate additional audio-visual capabilities into their existing platform.
-They were seeking a partner for an end-to-end development pipeline that included partnering to design the user interface, develop the system, validation, and go-live, and within the context of integrating to their existing codebase.
+A Tel Aviv company that operates a training platform was seeking a partner for an end-to-end development pipeline that included designing the user interface, system, validation, and go-live.

 Sphere was approached by a high profile Fintech company that offers a suite of settlement, custody and network services to participants in the digital asset industry.
 Our client needed a team ready to hit the ground running to flush out and maintain their application stack consisting of several React based client side-web apps, several node.js backend apps, an API service, and several distinct databases, all deployed to AWS.